quentinbutler/okta-auto-archive-slack-tool/README.md

   A. Search Slack by [Channel Name] to get Slack ID

-6. Use GET conversations.history to fetch a conversation’s history of messages and events
+6. Use conversations.history to fetch a conversation’s history of messages and events

   A. Include message with the latest timestamp